JasonYao/JasonYao.github.io/content/posts/2021-09-28T23:19:34Z-2021-tech-stack-migration-guide-part-2/index.md

 which is not too shabby all things considered.
 Hopefully this post helps out any people interested in getting a website and email setup on a shoestring budget, by pointing them to some of the freely available tech that's out there!

+### Using a shortcode from the global assets directory (direct .Resources via /assets)
+- NOTE: This image is rooted in the `/assets` directory, NOT `/static/assets`
+- Useful for globally useful images like profile pic/default hero image
+{{< global/img src="global/default-hamilton.png" alt="global image example" >}}

+### Using a shortcode referencing from the local page's resource
+{ {< img src="images/watermelon-hat.jpg" alt="For the days when you just want a watermelon hat" >} }